heroku/platform-api/README.md

 $ gem install platform-api
 ```

+## API documentation

+Jump right to the [API documentation](http://heroku.github.io/platform-api/)
+for the nitty gritty details.

 ## Usage guide

 The best place to start using the Heroku API is the [Platform API Reference](https://devcenter.heroku.com/articles/platform-api-reference).